StarterSquad/retrospector/README.md

 Retrospecor
 ===========

 A simplest retrospective tool.
-It uses an agile retrospective technique
+It uses an agile retrospective technique.